alissonsales/esexport/README.md

 # Installation

-For now you need to install go and use `go get -u github.com/alissonsales/esexport`
+Find the latest binary from the [releases](https://github.com/alissonsales/esexport/releases) page.

+You can also use `go get -u github.com/alissonsales/esexport`.
+Make sure you have go 1.9 or newer installed.

-TODO: provide binaries on /releases and homebrew formula
+TODO: Publish to homebrew

 # Usage